 website picture

-I am a 4th year PhD student in the Computational Imaging Lab in the Electrical Engineering and Computer Sciences (EECS) Department at UC Berkeley, advised by Professor Laura Waller.
+I am a 5th year PhD candidate in the Computational Imaging Lab in the Electrical Engineering and Computer Sciences (EECS) Department at UC Berkeley, advised by Professor Laura Waller.
 In the past, I worked as an intern at Meta Reality Labs with Grace Kuo, at Apple with Patrick Gill, and at Zendar with Griffin Foster.
-I was also an undergraduate student at UC Berkeley, where I received a BS in EECS, a BA in Music, and was named UC Berkeley’s Top Graduating Senior of 2021 and the 150th University Medalist.
+I was also an undergraduate student at UC Berkeley, where I received a BS in EECS and a BA in Music, and was named UC Berkeley’s Top Graduating Senior of 2021 and the 150th University Medalist.
 During my undergraduate studies, I was fortunate to be mentored by Professor Steve Conolly in the Berkeley Imaging Systems Laboratory, and Emma Alexander and Professor Laura Waller in the Computational Imaging Lab.

 My research is in computational imaging, at the intersection of information theory, machine learning, and optics.
 I am supported by the National Science Foundation Graduate Research Fellowship Program and the Berkeley Fellowship.
-Outside of academics, I enjoy playing piano, climbing, cycling, hiking, and skiing.
+Outside of academics, I enjoy playing piano, cycling, hiking, and skiing.

-Research highlights
+Research highlights See more

-Leyla Kabuli, Oliver Cossairt, Florian Schiffers, Nathan Matsuda, and Grace Kuo
+contrast holography frog High contrast holography through dual modulationNew!
+Leyla Kabuli, Oliver Cossairt, Florian Schiffers, Nathan Matsuda, Grace Kuo

 Nature Scientific Reports 2025